 You can practice human and humane management that produces superior results for your organization.
-You can respect yourself, the people you serve, and the entire organization as well as customers.
+You can respect yourself, the people you serve, and the entire organization and customers.
 You can act with integrity.
 And, you can have empathy without being a pushover.